nick-ducker/T2A1/README.md

   ### Airbnb
   1. **Describe the software used by the app**

      Airbnb uses a huge range of software to deliver its two sided marketplace.
-I will touch on the biggest and most relevant peices of its software stack:
+I will touch on the biggest and most relevant pieces of its software stack:
      * **Ruby on Rails:** The base framework that Airbnb is built on is Ruby on Rails.
 Rails is written and operates in Ruby.
 However, Rails simply handles the backend for airbnb, whereas the front end is handled by React, described below.

      * **React:** React is a popular javascript framework used mainly for front end design.
 This framework is built on the Javascript language.
 In this case, combining React with Rails gives Airbnb the flexibility in front end design that React caters for, while maintaining a Rails backend.